-Willows Lodge is located on five landscaped acres bordering the Sammamish River in the heart of Western Washington’s wine country.
-Here in this comfortable, luxurious haven, you can rejuvenate body, mind and spirit.
+Willows Lodge is nestled on five landscaped acres bordering the Sammamish River in the heart of Western Washington’s wine country.
+In the morning, sip coffee overlooking the serene gardens.
+Taste award-winning wines in the afternoon at over 115 tasting rooms.
+Savor a locally sourced dining experience at Barking Frog by evening.
+And finish your day beside the cozy stone fireplace present in every room and suite.
+Here in this comfortable, luxurious resort, you can rejuvenate body, mind and spirit.

 We look forward to welcoming you.